Project: Tel Aviv, Israel_Current Status: Completed 2017_My Input: 2012-2017

 It's all about the Details

-For the clean and serene look I wished to create, the precision and accuracy of the lines were of utmost importance.
-The collaboration of the advising engineers and the cooperation of the construction team deserves the most praise throughout the project.
+The clean and serene look I wished to create required a high level of precision in geometry, junctions, and material transitions.
+The cooperation of the advising engineers and the collaboration of the construction team deserve praise throughout this project.

 Segment of construction detail sheets for the central eco pond and trees containers